Proctorio to be paid by departments/programs after fall 2022

-Proctorio is available for all instructors who wish to use it in their Spring and Summer 2020 courses.
+Central funding for Proctorio is available for all instructors who wish to use it for Fall 2022 courses.

 Proctorio is an artificial-intelligence (AI) based student proctoring tool that can record both students and their desktop during an exam.
 Proctorio AI reviews these recordings, flags suspicious activity, organizes this data into a report, and makes all recordings and reports available to faculty after the exam is finished.

 Instructors using Proctorio must notify students that they will be recorded during the exam.
 Instructors can notify students by sending an all-class communication (see considerations below).

 - Tip 1: Don’t use Proctorio (or any other online proctoring service)

 - Tip 2: Reduce Anxiety by Explaining Proctorio to Students

 - Tip 3: Explain how to use Proctorio before your first graded exam

 - Tip 4: Offer students robust feedback, help them plan for the next exam, and (if possible) provide opportunities for makeup points.

 All Proctorio training sessions have concluded and no additional sessions will scheduled.
 If you would like assistance or training with Proctorio kindly refer to the Proctorio Canvas Training Course (discussed below), or reach out to Lane Sunwall at email@example.com.